 Wayne Ferguson Plaza is a 1.5-acre urban park and community gathering space located in the heart of Old Town Lewisville.
 The plaza is across the street from Lewisville City Hall and the Lewisville Grand Theater (a 40,000-square-foot public arts center), and is adjacent to the historic Main Street commercial district.
+Public restrooms are located in the alley adjacent to Charles Street.

 For information on renting the plaza for private functions visit lewisvillegrand.com.